jeremenichelli/personal-site/talks/index.md

 title: Talks & workshops
 layout: default
 type: talks
-excerpt: I am open for speaking requests around general web development, performance, developer experience, animation and design systems.
+excerpt: Events I spoke at about my ideas and thoughts on web development, performance, animation and design systems.
 ---

-If you want me to speak at your event feel free [to send here](mailto:jmenichelli@gmail.com) the details.
+If you want me to speak at your event feel free to [send here](mailto:jmenichelli@gmail.com) the details.

 <ul class="talks-list">
 {% for talk in talks %}